sunchain-fr/Ansible-Fabric-Starter/README.md

                - root_peer # This node will be used to create channels and instantiate chaincode
                - zookeeper # Hosts zookeeper container for kafka-cluster
                - kafka_broker # Hosts broker container for kafka-cluster
-               - explorer - hosts hyperledger fabric blockchain explorer
+               - explorer # Hosts hyperledger fabric blockchain explorer
              org: a
              orderer_id: 0 # ID of orderer-service which is running on this host
              zookeeper_id: 1